cunnie/writings/NaNoWriMo.md

 he's a miracle worker and brings in those accounts, that's great — you'll have a bigger bonus that quarter.
 But use that as a reason to bump up his quota again.
 He'll be gone in three months, six months on the outside."

+"I wish I could just fire him"

+"Yeah, in the old days it was easier getting rid of the bad eggs, unless they were union.
+If they were union it was next to impossible to get rid of them.
+With him, you need to be careful — you don't want to give him grounds for a lawsuit when he's dismissed.
+You want to make it look like we've been fair and even-handed, and we dismissed him for performance reasons.
+It has to look fair, that we followed procedures.
+It works like this: you know this guy is bad news;
+I know this guy is bad news, and the guy probably suspects he's bad news.
+He does more harm than good to the corporation.
+But knowing someone is bad news isn't quantifiable, it doesn't lend itself as a reason to dismiss.
+We can't write 'Bad News' on a piece of paper, stick it in his personnel file, and then dismiss him.
+Instead, we play the game: we set performance expectations, show that he hasn't met them, and only then dismiss him.
+We protect the company from retaliation."

+He added, "There's something you should know about firing people — it never feels good afterwards.
+I'm always haunted by doubt — maybe there's something I could have done to salvage the situation.
+Firing someone is always the last resort, only to be used when all other options have been exhausted.
+In this case, I think firing is the right choice."

+They sat in silence a little longer.

+"Anything else?" he asked.

+She shook her head.